Friday, June 27, 2025

 I can't help but think a stronger, more involving picture would have concentrated on the witch angle sooner and cut down on the endless dialogue scenes of Joan at parties, Joan with her therapist, and the conflict with her daughter and husband.
 A little goes a long way, and I'm not surprised if viewers have checked out by the time the more macabre material comes into play.

 Visually, Season of the Witch looks cheap and amateurish in production values, but Romero does a few interesting things to demonstrate his talent.
 He frames and blocks a few interesting shots, and his editing style, which feels jarring, creates a disorienting, alienating feeling.
-Even the more mundane scenes have an uncanny effect, and the lack of conventional transitions and establishing shots to orient to the view add to a dream-like quality.
+Even the more mundane scenes have an uncanny effect, and the lack of conventional transitions and establishing shots to orient to the viewer add to a dream-like quality.

-I don't know if I recommend Season of the Witch or who might enjoy it.
-There's a lot to discuss, both in the context of Romero's career and the early feminist movement society was experiencing at the time, but it's not a "fun" movie.
+I don't know if I can recommend Season of the Witch or who might enjoy it.
+There's a lot to discuss, both in the context of Romero's career and the early feminist movement American society was experiencing at the time, but it's not a "fun" movie.
 I think the average viewer, expecting a traditional horror movie, would probably be bored, and the arthouse crowd might think the whole enterprise drab and tacky.

 Still, while it's not my favorite Romero movie, I do feel compelled to revisit every so often, and each time, it feels more rewarding, with multiple angles to look at it.
 I don't know if that's enough of a recommendation to get anyone else to see it, but there it is.